Game Version: 2.0

 |Rosaria||Offers good enough Cryo aura rate and is relatively self sufficient, as well as sharing some of her Crit Rate with the team, which can help with weakspot-less monsters.|

 |Diona||Offers the slowest Cryo aura rate, but can provide multiple buffs and healing.
 Combining Diona with another Cryo character is a very solid foundation.|

 |Ganyu||Offers a huge area of slow Cryo aura application as well as another taunt.|

 The other 2 slots can be anything you want, they are flex slots.

 Figure 5.
 Melt Amber team set-up.

 Below are a few sample team compositions.
-By no means these are set in stone.
-Change things to suit your own tastes.
-As long as cryo is applied steadily off-screen anything goes.
+By no means these are set in stone, so change things to suit your own tastes.
+As long as cryo is applied steadily off-screen, anything goes.

 - Amber — Rosaria — Diona — Sucrose

 - Amber — Kaeya — Barbara — Anemo MC

 - Amber — Ganyu — Mona — Bennett